uol-eps-mech-idro/adc6click/README.md

 board that uses the AD7214-8 24 bit ADC.

 ## To Do
-1. Configure ADC for read - HERE run it and fix the problem.
+1. Configure ADC for read
+Sends correct values to channel and setup registers.

 ## DONE
 1. Read the ID register.